 What is a seller’s market?

-A seller’s market is where the inventory of real estate in your area is low, leading many buyers to overpay for a house and builders to start building.
+A seller’s market occurs when the inventory of real estate in your area is low, leading many buyers to overpay for a house and builders to start building.
 To figure out what type of market you are in your area, you have to calculate the absorption rate.
-If the inventory is more than six months, you have a buyer’s market.

 You get the absorption rate by calculating the number of homes that closed in your area in a period and dividing that number by the number of months within that period — this will give you the per month absorption rate.
 The per month absorption rate is the number of homes that are snatched up monthly.
 To find the current month’s house supply, divide the number of homes on the market in your area currently by the monthly absorption rate.
 If your inventory is less than 6, you are in a seller’s market.